 The status of the System (including Space Segment, Ground Segment and beacons), and a summary of its performance and the history of detected anomalies, should be reported by all Participants, as appropriate, for every twelve-month period, in accordance with the format provided in section B-1 of Annex B to this document.
 These reports, after being aggregated by the Secretariat into a single document, are reviewed by the Joint Committee and submitted to the Council.
-The annual reports therefore form the basis used for updating the operational System documents (e.g. C/S A.001) and also such widely distributed documents as the "Cospas-Sarsat System Data" and "Information Bulletin".
+The annual reports therefore form the basis used for updating widely distributed documents such as the "Cospas-Sarsat System Data" document and "Information Bulletin".